gulfiliz/gulfiliz.github.io/_posts/2025-12-30-new-orleans.md

 I was about six years old when I first heard this word.
 I didn't understand it. *Jazz?* What does it mean to make jazz?
 The "jazz" word sounded strange in my mouth.
 Foreign.
 Weird.
 Strange.
 Cool.
 Full of air.

-Then one night, randomly on TV — on one of TRT (National public broadcaster of Türkiye)'s channels, I think — there was a jazz night.
+Then one night, randomly on TV — on one of TRT's channels (National public broadcaster of Türkiye), I think — there was a jazz night.
 A documentary kind of thing.

 There was a huge instrument that you blow into.
-The sound was unlike anything I had ever heard for my 6 year old entire life.
+The sound was unlike anything my six-year-old self had ever heard.
 A saxophone.
 For some reason, I loved this word, too. :)

 Two interesting words for little Filiz!